AI Advantage Framework: Step 3

 04

-We produce an ops readiness scorecard covering each workflow stage, a deployment blueprint with control points, and specific recommendations on what to fix first—so the work moves from "this can be demoed" to "this can be relied on."
+We produce an ops readiness scorecard covering each workflow stage, a deployment blueprint with control points, and specific recommendations on what to fix first.

 Proven in production